-1.A joint program for a C-MPV for Opel/Vauxhall and a C-CUV for the Peugeot brand
+- A joint program for a C-segment-MPV for Opel/Vauxhall and a C-segment CUV for the Peugeot brand

-2.A joint MPV program for the B-segment for both Groups
+- A joint B-segment MPV program for both groups

-3.The co-development of an upgraded low CO2 B-segment platform to feed Opel/Vauxhall and PSA’s next generation of cars in Europe and other regions
+- The co-development of an upgraded low CO2 B-segment platform to feed Opel/Vauxhall and PSA’s next generation of cars in Europe and other regions

 “The subject was clearly too conflictual between France and Germany,” Societe Generale analyst Philippe Barrier said in an Automotive News report.
 “The projects announced today are a long way from the mega-global alliance they were aiming for originally,” he said.
 “But there’s progress – and the addition of engines shows that Peugeot can be useful to GM.”

 Regardless, we can expect the first fruits of GM’s and PSA’s labors by 2016.
 In addition to the product outline, the allied companies have signed a definitive agreement to create a joint purchasing organization in Europe supported by a purchasing joint venture.
 GM says that this new organization will draw on the combined purchasing reach of both companies to realize purchasing synergies.
-But the whole thing is still subject to anti-trust approvals, so this may not happen right away.
+But the whole endeavor is still subject to anti-trust approvals, so it may not happen right away.

-Lastly, if all goes well, the two companies intend to explore the possible expansion into Latin America and other emerging markets, along with the co-development of a next generation of high-performance, efficient small gas engines derived from PSA’s global small petrol engine program (EB engine).
+Lastly, if all goes well, the two companies intend to explore the possible expansion into Latin America and other emerging markets, along with the co-development of a next-generation of high-performance, efficient small gas engines derived from PSA’s global small petrol engine program (EB engine).

 Expect another official GM-PSA update next month.